 On Gellert Hill, there’s also a Statue of Liberty and the famous Gellert Thermal Baths.

 The park on Gellert Hill is located on a 140 meter high rock on the banks of the Danube.
 Just like Margaretha Island, Gellert Park is a great place to relax and escape the busy city life.
+If you need some extra nature during your trip, check out the best national parks in Hungary.

 St Stephen Basilica